Emmanuel-Samuel/DEFI-STABLE-COIN/README.md

-# ERC20 Token
+# Defi-Stable-Coin
-> A simple ERC20 token deployable to the Mainnet.
+> A decentralized stable coin deployable to the Mainnet.

 ## Table of Contents
 - [Decentralized Stable Coin](#Stable Coin)